Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Background Model

-We introduce the free parameter $b_{iso}$ to scale the normalization of the isotropic background component.
+We introduce the free parameter $b_{\rm iso}$ to scale the normalization of the isotropic background component.
 In effect, this parameter accounts for some uncertainty in the isotropic background model.
-For our simulated data, the value of $b_{iso}=1$ is used and we expect this value to be recovered in our analysis.
+For our simulated data, the value of $b_{\rm iso}=1$ is used and we expect this value to be recovered in our analysis.
 For simplicity, we keep the normalization of the non-isotropic component fixed.
-In \S\ref{sec:background_mismodeling}, we comment on the effects of mismodelling the galactic background.
+Of course, one clearly cannot adequately account for background mismodeling only by varying $b_{\rm iso}$.
+In \S\ref{sec:background_mismodeling}, we comment on the effects of mismodeling the galactic background.
+There, we will consider only a rescaling of the amplitude of the anisotropic component, but background (mis)modeling may be much more complicated, and its effects would be an interesting topic of future work.
 We note that since the background models are informed by the observed gamma-ray sky, they could potentially already include a dark matter signal.
 For the purposes of our analysis, however, this is not important as we are merely attempting to provide a rough characterization of the non-dark matter gamma-ray backgrounds.